 Accessible by boat only, Long Island is a refuge rarity for camping.
 There are 20 campsites in five locations on the island.
 These, tent-only sites are primitive and available on a first-come, first-serve basis.
 There is one exception to this rule, during and one week prior to the early archery season for elk, the sites must be reserved.
 Dates for the archery season vary but are ~ 3 weeks in September, see Hunting page.
+Campground reservations required September 2 - 21, 2023.
 During this time, campers are required to register and obtain a free camping permit for specific campsites.
 This can be done at the kiosk in the refuge parking lot across from the boat launch.

 Please be prepared!
 Making a trip to Long Island (whether to camp or just for the day) requires planning and preparation.
 Daily tidal changes and sudden weather events can adversely affect your trip.
 The mudflats are messy, difficult, and can be dangerous as the mud often acts similar to quicksand.
 We suggest bringing a tide table, weather radio, and a reliable communication device (cell service is not guaranteed).
-Tide chart is available here.
+Download the latest tide chart.

 Know Before You Go

 - Campgrounds are primitive.
 Camp only in designated areas.
 Each campsite has a picnic table, fire ring, and access to a non-flushing toilet.

 - A maximum number of five people are allowed in each campsite.

 - Kayaks are ideal to access the island.
 A 6' tide or higher is needed.
 Land boats safely along shoreline near campgrounds.
 For more info, visit our Boating - non-motorized page.